All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How do I handle weeks where tirzepatide side effects are severe?

 Train what you can.
 If nausea prevents lower body training, do an upper body session instead.
 If energy is too low for any resistance training, walk for 20 to 30 minutes.
-One light week will not cost you significant progress.
+One light week won't cost you significant progress.
 Consistency over months matters more than any single week.

 When can I increase to a more demanding split?